 - We were first in the region to open a Proton Therapy Center.
 Proton therapy delivers a beam of proton particles that stops at the tumor, so damage to nearby healthy tissue is minimized.
 This allows us to target and focus the radiation much more precisely, concentrating radiation in the tumor, where it will benefit the patient, and minimizing radiation to the surrounding healthy tissue.
 As a result, proton therapy may offer patients the possibility of fewer side effects and improved quality of life, both during and after treatment.

 - Clinical trials for urologic cancer across all specialties at every stage of disease.
 Because we are an NCI-designated comprehensive cancer center we can offer patients clinical trials not available anywhere else in the region.

-- Advanced robotic surgical procedures – the Retzius-sparing radical prostatectomy – a newer approach to an existing minimally invasive robotic surgery.
+- Advanced robotic surgical procedures, such as the Retzius-sparing radical prostatectomy, offer a newer approach to an existing minimally invasive robotic surgery.
 During this advanced procedure, your surgeon approaches the prostate from below rather than above the bladder, making it possible to remove the prostate in a less invasive way.
 Patients regain normal function within days, rather than months.

 Leading research and clinical trials